hbrobotics/hbrc_ros_robot_platform/mechanical/README.md

   YLIDAR X2 ($69), RPLidar A1Mi ($99).
 * Cameras:
-  * It would be nice to have an optional forward facing camera for object detection, etc.  The 3D camera might do this as well.
+  * It would be nice to have an optional forward facing camera for object detection, etc.
   * It would be nice to have an optional upward facing camera for fiducial navigation.
+  * It may be possible use one camera and a servo to be able to do both.
 * Microphone: It would be nice to be able to talk to the robot.
   * A directional microphone would be cool so that the robot can turn towards a speaker.
+* Speaker: It would be nice if the robot could talk back.

 ### Actuator Requirements:

-The actuator requirements are:
+The actuator goals are:

 * Gripper Arm: An optional arm with gripper is desirable:
   * The Pololu Romi Arm is acceptable.
 It is not required to mount it